Experience how Change to Chill activities can help teens stress less.

 There is so much pressure on teens and pre-teens to do and be their best in school, at home, online, in after-school activities and socially…just about everywhere.
 Yet many of the things people do to try to be their best actually work against them.
 Stress, it turns out, is a BARRIER to almost everything.
-Change to Chill is all about learning how to reduce as well as deal with stress.
+Change to Chill is all about learning how to reduce the mental health stigma and establish healthy ways to deal with stress.
 It’s a resource teens can turn to anywhere and anytime they have Internet access.

 Simply follow the steps below to lead your group through a stress management workshop, starting with “Introduction.”